 In the 1920s, the immigrants that arrived at Ellis Island were given ice cream as part of a “Welcome to America” meal.
 Many of them tried to spread it on bread because they thought it was frozen butter.

-Some say the ice cream cone was invented at the St. Louis World’s Fair in 1904, when an ice cream vendor, Arnold Fornachou, ran out of dishes.
+Some say the ice cream cone was invented at the St. Louis World’s Fair in 1904 when an ice cream vendor named Arnold Fornachou ran out of dishes.
 Another vendor, Ernest Hamwi, gave him some thin waffle-type pastries to serve his ice cream in.
-Others say it was Italo Marciony, a street vendor, who sold homemade lemon ice on Wall Street in New York.
+Others say it was Italo Marciony, a street vendor who sold homemade lemon ice on Wall Street in New York.
 He was losing money because he was serving his ice cream in glasses which people would either break or walk off with.
-He came out with the idea of making edible containers.
-He was granted a patent on 1903.
-Either way, the ice cream cone was popularized over 100 years ago.
+He came out with the idea of making edible containers and was granted a patent in 1903.